A Healthy Breakfast that Travels Well!

 - Bring the fruit juice and water to a boil.
 As soon as the liquid boils at a slight pinch of salt to it.

 - Add your quinoa to the liquid, stir it, and cover it.

-- As soon as it comes back up to a boil, reduce the heat to keep it at a simmer.
-Quinoa takes about 20 minutes to cook if cooked on a good simmer (medium low heat to medium).
-Once it's cooked there will be no more water at the bottom of the pan.
+- As soon as it comes back up to a boil, reduce the heat to keep it at a simmer (medium low heat to medium).
+Once it's cooked there will be no more water at the bottom of the pan, about 16-18 minutes.